 Their only child, Katherine, married Nathan Ladd in 1922 and raised six children.
-John Ladd and his sisters and brothers have fond memories of visiting Grandma and Grandpa Brookner’s farm where they roamed the woods, hid in the barns, helped in the vineyard, “put-up” hay and rode on the horse-drawn wagon.
-Sunday chicken dinners and tasty baked goodies were served with a host of old time stories.
+John Ladd and his sisters and brothers have fond memories of visiting Grandma and Grandpa Brookner’s farm, where they roamed the woods, hid in the barns, helped in the vineyard, “put up” hay, and rode on the horse-drawn wagon.
+Sunday chicken dinners and tasty baked goodies were served with a host of old-time stories.

-During the 1940’s, the vineyard was sold to the Meyer Winery and subsequently to Webster Winery.
+During the 1940s, the vineyard was sold to the Meyer Winery and subsequently to Webster Winery.
 The house remained in the Brookner Family.
 Grandson John Ladd and his five children were the last of the Brookner clan to live in the house.
 “We will always have fond memories of this area.
 Now the fifth generation of Brookner descendants living on the Island will also enjoy it.”

 For more than 50 years, the Massies operated this family-oriented vacation haven on the shores of Lake Erie near prime fishing spots.
-The cottages were originally housing for the U S. Army tank plant employees in Cleveland, Ohio, where the Cleveland IX Center is located today.
-The cottages were rebuilt by Bill Massie with help from family, friends, and islanders.
-Bill’s bait and tackle shop and his expert fishing advice were appreciated by many.
+The cottages were originally housing for the U S. Army tank plant employees in Cleveland, Ohio, where the Cleveland IX Center is today.
+Bill Massie rebuilt the cottages with help from family, friends, and islanders.
+Bill’s bait and tackle shop, and his expert fishing advice were appreciated by many.

 Many people participated in the cleanup of the Massie Cliffside Preserve.
 The support has been overwhelming.
-Donations received via Generosity.Com Internet Giving Campaign: Kalen Cap, Lisa and Russ Brohl, Susan and Mike Byrnes, Mary Jo Cartledge-Hayes, Julene Market, Corky McIlrath and Jerry Flint, Laureen Mooney, Marija Zajkovska, Mike Ofat, Joe Rutter and Mike Snoddy.
+Donations received via Generosity.Com Internet Giving Campaign: Kalen Cap, Lisa, and Russ Brohl, Susan and Mike Byrnes, Mary Jo Cartledge-Hayes, Julene Market, Corky McIlrath and Jerry Flint, Laureen Mooney, Marija Zajkovska, Mike Ofat, Joe Rutter and Mike Snoddy.

-Donations received via Giving Tuesday/Other Donations on PayPal: Sue Prahst in honor of Eric McFarland; Carol Ferguson in memory of Andy Ferguson; Terry Gorney, Leah Bilski, Krissy Hart, Amy Huston, Tina Kutschbach, John Allen, Peggy Leopold and Bruce Miles.
+Donations received via Giving Tuesday/Other Donations on PayPal: Sue Prahst in honor of Eric McFarland; Carol Ferguson in memory of Andy Ferguson; Terry Gorney, Leah Bilski, Krissy Hart, Amy Huston, Tina Kutschbach, John Allen, Peggy Leopold, and Bruce Miles.

-The following individuals donated funding directly to the Put-in-Bay Parks District: Hal and Barb Leitch, Marv Booker and Louise Ruf.
-The following organizations donated funding for the Massie Clean Up Put-in-Bay Investments, R. Gump Builders, Miller Boat Line and Lake Disposal.
-Spring Clean Up The following individuals donated time and energy walking through the woods to remove all sorts of debris: Roger Parker, Kelly, Marty, and Jay Faris, Julene Market, Bill, Bonnie, and Chuck, Cantillon, Martin Ketchum, Aaron Schroeder, Lauren Mooney and Rob Rush, Chris, and Paul Ladd, Amy Huston, Sue, and Steve Past and Lisa Brohl.
+The following individuals donated funding directly to the Put-in-Bay Parks District: Hal and Barb Leitch, Marv Booker, and Louise Ruf.
+The following organizations donated funding for the Massie Clean Up Put-in-Bay Investments, R. Gump Builders, Miller Boat Line, and Lake Disposal.
+Spring Clean Up, The following individuals, donated time and energy walking through the woods to remove all sorts of debris: Roger Parker, Kelly, Marty, and Jay Faris, Julene Market, Bill, Bonnie, and Chuck, Cantillon, Martin Ketchum, Aaron Schroeder, Lauren Mooney and Rob Rush, Chris, and Paul Ladd, Amy Huston, Sue, and Steve Past and Lisa Brohl.

-Early Fall Clean Up-Kate and Joe Ptak, Mary Lou Rams bottom, Dianne Szabo and Lisa Brohl.
+Early Fall Clean Up-Kate and Joe Ptak, Mary Lou Ramsbottom, Dianne Szabo, and Lisa Brohl.